About the University

 - Loma Linda University Medical Center East Campus Hospital (LLUECH), 2003; licensed under LLUMC as Loma Linda University Community Medical Center (LLUCMC), 1993—formerly known as Loma Linda Community Hospital;

 - Loma Linda University Heart and Surgical Hospital (LLUHSH), 2009;

 - Loma Linda University Behavioral Medicine Center (LLUBMC)—an acute psychiatric care facility—1991;

 - Loma Linda University Medical Center-Murrieta, 2011.

-- ten Loma Linda University Health (LLUH) institutes, two LLUH-related research centers, and various school-related research centers (see Learning Resources); and
+- twelve Loma Linda University Health (LLUH) institutes, two LLUH-related research centers, and various school-related research centers (see Learning Resources).

 - Loma Linda University (on campus, distance education, and online degree programs through the Schools of Allied Health Professions, Behavioral Health, Dentistry, Medicine, Nursing, Pharmacy, Public Health, and Religion; and the Faculty of Graduate Studies.

 - San Bernardino Campus - San Manuel Gateway College.

 |1909||The institution was named College of Medical Evangelists (CME)|